sc0ttwad3/my-html5-boilerplate/README.md

 # my-html5-boilerplate

-My HTML5 boilerplate with Milligram and configuration of capabilities for starting a Typescript or Javascript (6/7/8+) project
+My HTML5 boilerplate with Milligram and configuration of capabilities for starting Typescript or Javascript (6/7/8+) projects

 ## Contains